Fermium-co/TfsWitAdminTools/README.md

 # TfsWitAdminTools
 # Overview
-A tools for TFS process template administration which can be used instead of "WITAdmin.exe" and "team explorer process editor".
+A handy tools for TFS process template administration which can be used instead of "WITAdmin.exe" and "team explorer process editor".

 ***